 Stalking is generally a third degree felony, punishable by 2-10 years in prison.
 Stalking can be enhanced to a second degree felony with a 20-year cap if the person has been previously convicted of stalking.

-Due to these potentially severe punishments, anyone facing charges should consider reaching out to a Fort Worth stalking lawyer for legal assistance.
+Due to these potentially severe punishments, anyone facing charges should reach out to a Fort Worth stalking lawyer for legal assistance.